Jbachtiger/ci-pp5-gamer-verse/README.md

 game publisher and developer fields not clickable - fixed by change as to type in form field

+image not displaying for reviews page - needed to modifiy reviews serializer to include image for field

 ## Known Bugs

 ## Technologies Used